 So you are interested in starting Karting.
 At West of Scotland Kart club, we have a variety of people who can help and advise you.
 There are a variety of web sites that can also help.
 Links to these are listed at the end of this article.

 Your best course of action is to come along to the track and see what goes on.
 On practice days there is no charge to enter although on a race day we make a small charge to help club funds.
 At the track you will meet people already involved and most people are happy to pass on their knowledge.
 You will also see “teams” in operation and they will be most happy to help especially if you are likely to become a customer.
-For impartial advice (which most teams will give you!) you should look out for our current chairman, Bill McDonald.
-He runs a small spares supply that normally operates from a small tow-a-van in the middle of the paddock.
+For impartial advice (which most teams will give you!) you should look out for our current chairman, Neil Leishman.
+He can be contacted via the clubhouse or any of the race officials.
 Bill will be able to explain the classes and by asking you your preferences recommend a particular route that you should take.

 Armed with the information you can then consider buying the correct Race Helmet, Race Suit, Race Boots Gloves etc. and the equipment for your chosen class.
-This done you will need to join the club and start practicing your new sport.
-If you want to take it further and race you can try the “Non MSA” events of which there are about 3 or 4 in a year.
+This done you will need to join the club and start practicing your new sport..
 These are low key events which are designed to be fun with the minimum of regulations whilst maintaining the all-important safety cover.

 ABkC – the Association of British Kart Clubs www.abkc.org.uk

 Michael Smith – see “Contact” details on this site or email Info@wskc.co.uk

 Iain Brown – Club Designated ARKS Examiner firstname.lastname@example.org